 1948

-The large head and small body did not match each other, making the Cleveland Indians emblem comical, unserious, and absurd.
+The large head and small body did not match, making the Cleveland Indians’ emblem comical, unserious, and absurd.
 On the 1948 emblem, Chief Wahoo looked straight ahead.
 The head of the red-faced Indian was decorated with a red feather sticking out of his black hair.

 1949 – 1972

 In 1949, some changes were made to the symbol.
 In particular, the nose became less prominent.
-The head turned to the left, triangular eyes, and a toothy smirk made the logo more characteristic.
+The head turned to the left, its triangular eyes and toothy smirk making the logo more distinctive.
 Additionally, the logo was outlined in black.
 As a result, the “Cleveland Indians” got the most iconic logo, which lasted until 2014.

 1973 – 1978

-In 1973, designers introduced a red-white-blue full-color version of the logo.
-They placed the Native American inside a large white-red baseball.
+In 1973, designers introduced a full-color version of the logo featuring red, white, and blue.
+They placed the Native American inside a large white-and-red baseball.
 Chief Wahoo held a white bat in his hand.
 He is depicted in motion as if winding up for a hit.
-For the first time in history, the full name of the team appeared on the emblem, written in a semicircle above and below the emblem.
+For the first time in history, the team’s full name appeared on the emblem, written in semicircles above and below it.

 1979 – 1985